Joncwmusic/Data-Blog-Site/01_How_to_import_data.md

 APIs are useful for automating things but only if the application HAS an API to begin with (Ideally with public documentation).
 Otherwise you'll have to default to scraping the old fashioned way.

-Let's way through this step by step:
+Let's go through this step by step:

 - Step one: is to determine what data you want
 - Step two: is to tell yourself you can do this even if your title isn't data engineer